 Family Skiing In Bulgaria

+We chose Bansko, one of Bulgaria’s most popular ski resorts.
+It’s known for its modern ski facilities, family-friendly atmosphere, and great value for money.
+The accommodation options range from budget-friendly hotels to more luxurious stays, and we found something that worked well for us.
 You can stay in better accommodation than you perhaps normally would, because prices are lower.
 So we stayed in a 4* place with a lovely large pool, sauna, steam room etc, which is wonderful after a day on the slopes.

 The kids nursery and ski school was well set up.
 When we found out what the actual system was and where to go this worked quite well.
 The staff there spoke English to the boys and were very kind.
 The boys were well fed at ski school.
 They would have a ski, then go in for a play and something like sausage and chips, then more skiing and some snow play.
-The only issue we had with ski school was that the boys found it a bit boring by the end of the week as they were skiing so well the lessons were a bit basic.
+The only issue we had with ski school was that the boys found it a bit boring by the end of the week.
+They were skiing so well the lessons became a bit basic.
 We made up for this by them skiing with us every afternoon though.

 Food and drink was good value.
 We are used to paying a small fortune for a mulled wine and a beer in the mountains in France, so it was really nice to be able to enjoy a mountain drink and get some warm snacks for the kids without needing to re-mortgage!
 We had some lovely meals out in the resort and the food and drink at the hotel was also really good.